blee5/MKS65C-shell/README.md

 ## Features

 - Has nice builtin commands like `help`, `cd`, `exit`
+- Quit shell by pressing Ctrl D
 - You can execute programs wow
 - Multiple commands on one line (with `;`)
+- Redirecting with `>` works
 - Organic, free range, GMO free shell made in the USA
 - Ceritifed memory leak free (probably not)